 “Normally in a negotiation, each side has to have flexibility,” Carla Hills, the lead negotiator for the original NAFTA deal under George H.W.
 Bush told the Journal.
 “If the U.S. side has no flexibility on important issues, it’s certainly not going to move forward.”

 Ultimately, the White House ended up backing down from its demand for a sunset clause in order to forge an agreement with Mexico.
-Mexico, for its part, agreed to meet the initial autoworker wage demands from the United States.
-It took a year, but the two parties were finally ready to agree to a tradeoff.
-Meanwhile, the news leaked on August 31 that Trump had told Bloomberg News that he wouldn’t make any concessions at all to Canada.
+Mexico, for its part, agreed to meet autoworker wage demands from the United States.
+It took a year, but the two parties finally agreed to a tradeoff.

-In negotiation, you can try making extreme demands and hope that the other side caves in.
-But you’re much more likely to make headway by conceding on issues that matter less to you in exchange for what you want most.
+In a renegotiation, you can engage in hard bargaining and hope that the other side caves in.
+But in addition to claiming value in negotiation, you should also strive to create value by conceding on issues that matter less to you in exchange for what you want most.

-NAFTA talks came to a standstill in June 2018, when Trump unveiled a number of protectionist U.S. trade measures, including new tariffs on Canadian steel and aluminum imports and a ban on some imported cars.
+NAFTA talks came to a standstill in June 2018, when Trump unveiled several protectionist U.S. trade measures, including new tariffs on Canadian steel and aluminum imports and a ban on some imported cars.

 In response, Canada and Mexico both threatened tariffs on U.S. goods.
 “Canadians, we’re polite, we’re reasonable, but we will not be pushed around,” Trudeau said at a news conference.

-Trump responded in a tweet by calling Trudeau “meek and mild” and added that he had decided not to endorse the communique the G7 had recently negotiated on trade, security, and other issues.
+Trump responded in a tweet by calling Trudeau “meek and mild.”
 The next round of NAFTA meetings was put on hold.

-If Trump’s goal was to disrupt or sabotage the NAFTA talks, then threats are an effective way to do so.
+If Trump’s goal was to disrupt the NAFTA talks, his threat succeeded in doing so.
 But for negotiators who are trying to reach a mutually beneficial agreement, threats should be used only as a last resort.
-As happened here, threats often beget counterthreats.
+Threats often beget counterthreats.
 They also break down trust and damage relationships.

-Again, it’s wise to think about what your counterpart wants that you can offer at a relatively low cost to you, then propose a trade for what you want—a logic of give-and-take.
-If all else fails, be sure you are prepared to follow through on any threats you make.
-Consider Trump’s repeated threat of pulling the United States out of NAFTA.
-Whether he actually has the authority or the will to do so is unclear.
-The threat of a U.S. exit brought Canada and Mexico to the negotiating table, but their refusal to accede to at least some of the tough U.S. demands suggests they may have been prepared to call Trump’s bluff.
+Here again, creative tradeoffs can bridge differences in renegotiation and initial deal making.
+If all else fails, be sure you’re prepared to follow through on any threats you make.
+Consider Trump’s repeated threat to pull the United States out of NAFTA.
+Whether he actually had the authority to do so was unclear.
+The threat brought Canada and Mexico to the negotiating table, but their refusal to accede to at least some tough U.S. demands suggests they were prepared to call Trump’s bluff.

-Canadian and Mexican officials responded to both proposals by reaffirming their commitment to trilateral negotiations.
+Canadian and Mexican officials responded by reaffirming their commitment to trilateral negotiations.
 Andrew Leslie, a Canadian trade official, said NAFTA had been a “win-win-win” for all three nations.

 Canada and Mexico had clear incentives to stick with trilateral negotiations.
 In multiparty negotiations, weaker parties can enhance their strength by forming alliances.
-Clearly, as the largest economy in the world, the United States is by far the strongest of the three NAFTA partners.
-Left to negotiate on their own, Canada and Mexico were in much weaker bargaining positions relative to that of the United States.
-This may help to explain why, ultimately, Mexico conceded to the White House’s demands for higher wages for autoworkers—though the concession could be softened by the fact that it will be difficult for the United States to enforce the new labor standards, according to Vox.com.
+As the largest economy in the world, the United States is by far the strongest of the three NAFTA partners.
+Left to negotiate on their own, Canada and Mexico would have been in much weaker bargaining positions.

-For stronger parties, a “divide and conquer” strategy can offer advantages when it comes to claiming value.
-However, the more parties there are in a negotiation, the more opportunities for smart tradeoffs and value creation there are likely to be.
-The benefits of taking the biggest slice need to be weighed against the potential gains to be made from adding more parties and issues to the mix.
+For stronger parties, a “divide and conquer” strategy can offer value-claiming advantages.
+However, the more parties there are in a renegotiation, the more opportunities for smart tradeoffs and value creation there are likely to be.
+The benefits of taking the biggest slice need to be weighed against the potential gains of adding more parties and issues to the mix.